A Nightmare on Elm Street 4: The Dream Master: Box office

-The film was released on August 19, 1988, on 1,765 theaters in North America.
-The film ranked number one on its opening weekend and grossed $12,883,403.
+The film was released on August 19, 1988, on 1,765 theaters in the United States and Canada.
+The film ranked number one on its opening weekend and grossed $12,883,403, the biggest opening for an independent release at the time and the first film launched that late during summer to gross more than $10 million.
 On the second weekend, the film still ranked number one and grossed $6,989,358.
 It was in first place on the third weekend, then at second, fourth, and sixth in the next three weeks until it dropped out from the top ten list on the seventh weekend at number eleven.
 The film grossed $49,369,899 at the US box office and was the 19th-highest-grossing film of 1988.
 It was the highest-grossing Nightmare on Elm Street film until Freddy vs. Jason was released in 2003.
 It is currently the third-highest-grossing film in the Nightmare on Elm Street franchise.
+In the UK, the film spent two weeks at the top of the box office.

 Critical response

 "Nightmare 4 contains my favorite sequence in the entire franchise, and I'm not even in it!
 Alice is locking up for the night at the Crave Inn diner—get it? ...
 Crave Inn? ...
 Craven? ...
 Wes Craven? ...
 Weren't we clever?—then she and Dan walk out to his truck, open the doors, and get in, and then ... the sequence repeats ... and repeats and repeats in a time-disorienting, continuous loop.
 The first time I saw it, I was spooked because it reminded me of how my nightmares tended to function.
 That repeating exit was the most hypnotic, disturbing, and accurate depiction of a dream I'd ever seen."